rlrightleft/learn-SQL-MySQL/README.md

 ---

-## About This Repository
+## About This Repo
 **SQL Dialect:** MySQL

-My solutions to **SQLZoo exercises and quizzes**, designed as a hands-on learning resource to practice SQL concepts.
+My solutions to **all SQLZoo exercises and quizzes**, designed as a hands-on learning resource to practice SQL concepts.

 All solutions are 💯 correct at the time of upload and include explanations to reinforce key SQL topics like queries, joins, subqueries, and more.